Cuba, U.S. to discuss detente in wake of Trump election

-HAVANA/WASHINGTON Cuba and the United States will draw up a roadmap for deepening their detente on Wednesday in a first meeting since the election of Donald Trump as U.S. president and the death of Cuban revolutionary Fidel Castro.
+HAVANA/WASHINGTON Dec 6 Cuba and the United States will draw up a roadmap for deepening their detente, the Cuban government said on Tuesday, in a first meeting since the election of Donald Trump as U.S. president and the death of Cuban revolutionary Fidel Castro.

 The administration of outgoing U.S. President Barack Obama has pressed American companies to complete additional business deals in Cuba to help further cement the president's policy by the time Trump takes office on January 20.

-"We will define the actions that will be carried out in the coming weeks to further the process of improving relations," the Cuban foreign ministry said on Tuesday.
+"We will define the actions that will be carried out in the coming weeks to further the process of improving relations," the Cuban foreign ministry said.
 Those actions would include high-level visits and accords of cooperation in areas of mutual interest, it said.

 Communist-ruled Cuba has so far mostly stayed quiet on Trump's statements, waiting to see whether he converts his tough rhetoric into policy change.